The Krka National Park includes several locations of extremely preserved nature alongside the Krka River.

 Buses to Skradinski Buk depart from most of major Croatian cities like Split, Zadar and nearby Sibenik.

 I decided to visit by car.
 I left my car in Lozovac.
-The ticket price was around 5 euros, which is valid only for winter season.
+The ticket price was around 5 euros, which was valid only for winter season.

 I didn't want to wait for the bus which would take me down to the park, so I went there on foot.
 It took me about 20 minutes to arrive at the entrance.

-A tour of the park took me less than two hours.
+The tour of the park lasted for two hours.
 The main sights were beautiful Krka waterfalls, old mills, the church of St. Nicholas and preserved nature alongside the river.

 The entire park was well marked by indicative signs and accompanying texts.
-That's what made my understanding of details really easy.
+That's what made my trip really easy and enjoyable.
 However, the park also offers tour guides for groups and individuals.

-The waterfall is the most beautiful attraction of Skradinski Buk.
+Skradinski Buk waterfall is the top attraction of the park.
 The total height difference between the highest and lowest points of the waterfall is about 45 meters.